-The association of Shavuot with our collective identity as a symbolic bride accepting a divine "marriage gift" may well have something to do with the fact that the holiday's hero is a heroine, Ruth (whose book is read in the synagogue on Shavuot); and with the fact that her story not only concerns her own wholehearted acceptance of the Torah but culminates in her marriage.
+The association of Shavuot with our collective identity as a symbolic bride accepting a divine "marriage gift," moreover, may well have something to do with the fact that the holiday's hero is... a heroine: Ruth (whose book is read in the synagogue on Shavuot); and with the fact that her story not only concerns her own wholehearted acceptance of the Torah but culminates in her own marriage.

-It is not quite fashionable these days - indeed it violates the prevailing conception of cultural correctness - to celebrate passivity or submission, even in the words' most basic and positive senses.
+It is unfashionable these days - indeed it violates the prevailing conception of cultural correctness - to celebrate passivity or submission, even in those words' most basic and positive senses.

-But it might be precisely what we Jews are doing on Shavuot.
+But it might well be precisely what we Jews are doing on Shavuot.